 Eventually, I introduce balance, voicing, tone matching, and more to their toolbox, but that’s another post for another day 🙂

-If you’d like a copy of posters and cards of these 3 music rules, I’ve uploaded a free set to my TpT store, and you can download the set here.
+If you’d like a copy of posters and cards of these 3 music rules, you can download the set for free here.

 What are YOUR tried and true aids for helping students play musically?
 Let us know by leaving a comment below.